OctopusDeploy/blog/blog/2021-10/ldap-auth-provider/index.md

 ![Updated User Filter](updated-ldap-user-filter.png)

-I chose `userPrincipalName` because fully qualified name that is where `professor.octopus@devopswalker.local` is stored in my domain controller.
+I chose `userPrincipalName` because that is where the fully qualified name, `professor.octopus@devopswalker.local`, is stored in my domain controller.
 Your directory server might be different.

 ![user principal vs user id](user-id-vs-principal.png)